Mak3rde/AsusX99A-II-RezisableBar/README.md

 # AsusX99A-II Working RezisableBarwith / Smart Acces memory with Unlimited Size.

-## This wouldn't be possible without the information gathered from multiple sources an the help of icymiguel420 (Miyconst Hardware Discord)
+## This wouldn't be possible without the information gathered from multiple sources and the help of icymiguel420 (Miyconst Hardware Discord)

 # Sources: